itsallcode/openfasttrace-demo/oft-live-demo-medium.md

 In this live demonstration we will focus mostly on the tracer since this is the core functionality.

-While the converter is undoubtedly useful, it simply converts all its inputs into a specific requirements interchange format.
+While the converter is undoubtedly useful, it simply converts all its inputs into a other requirements formats.

 ### Tracing OFT With Itself